Tasuku Hatanaka‘s “DYING WISH” started off an ambitious release however, not everything went down as planned.

 If there is one thing I can take from this release is that Tasuku Hatanaka doesn’t need all that glitter behind him to show that he is a good singer.

-Only thing missing is consistency in his sound and good composers / producers that can steer him into a successful streak of quality releases.
+The only thing missing is consistency in his sound and good composers/producers that can steer him into a successful streak of quality releases.

 At the same time, the search for a middle ground, a trademark sound of his continues, but to no avail.